EnterpriseDB/tpa/docs/src/pglogical.md

 configured a publication in the same database, so that all subscriptions in that database must share the same pglogical node.

-TPAexec does some basic validation of the configuration—it will point out the error if you spell `replication_sets` as `replciation_sets`, or try to subscribe to a publication that is not defined, but it is your responsibility to specify a meaningful set of publications and subscriptions.
+TPA does some basic validation of the configuration—it will point out the error if you spell `replication_sets` as `replciation_sets`, or try to subscribe to a publication that is not defined, but it is your responsibility to specify a meaningful set of publications and subscriptions.

-TPAexec will configure pglogical after creating users, extensions, and databases, but before any BDR configuration.
+TPA will configure pglogical after creating users, extensions, and databases, but before any BDR configuration.
 You can set [`postgres_users`](postgres_users.md) and [`postgres_databases`](postgres_databases.md) to create databases